 TV Production Schools and Colleges in the U.S.

 Programs that give students skills in TV production may focus solely on television or may be part of a broader program in film, video, media or broadcasting.
-For example, many schools offer combined programs for television and radio.
 When choosing a college for television production, students often consider the types of degrees available, schools' facilities and class size.

 How to Select a TV Production School

 Credentials in television production are commonly offered at the certificate, Associate of Science (A.S.) and Bachelor of Art (B.A.) levels.
 The field of television production, and related fields of video and film editing, are constantly evolving.